You expect a beautiful smile with beautiful teeth from orthodontic treatment. But, What to do if you have gaps in teeth after braces?

 5. A gap between front teeth after braces

-It might be a bad experience if you have space between front teeth after the removal of braces.
+It might be a bad experience if you have a gap in the middle of your teeth after the removal of braces.
 You look bad with that.
 So, you must ask, “Why is a gap forming in my front teeth after braces?”

 It may happen when you have spacing between front teeth before or during the treatment and you don’t wear retainer braces routinely.
 Besides, if you had an abnormal labial frenum, you would have more chance of this spacing.